 Before you begin the process of letting your property, you need to be thoroughly prepared.
-There is a lot to do and plenty to think about before you can think about getting your new tenants through the door.
+There is a lot to do before you can think about getting your new tenants through the door.

 - Tidy up the front and back garden (weed, trim hedges, add some new plants if necessary, clear any dead or unsightly plants, mow and fix any damaged lawn)